Summary

 Falls prevention

 Falls can be prevented.
 Some risk factors for falls are easy to manage and, when falls occur, the severity of injuries can be reduced.
-Taking safety measures around your home, or in hospital, and looking after your health and physical wellbeing can make a big difference.
+Taking safety measures around your home, or in hospital, being cautious especially in unfamiliar environments and looking after your health and being physically active and regularly having your eyesight checked can make a big difference.

 If you feel unsteady or have a fall, even one that does not cause an injury, make an appointment to discuss it with your doctor.